-A demonstration outside of the mayor’s office in Chicago this weekend included several political hard-hitters.
+A demonstration outside of the mayor’s office in Chicago this weekend included several police abuse lawyers and political hard-hitters.
 Among them were the Rev. Jesse Jackson, US House Representative Danny Davis, and County commissioner Robert Steele.
 All three are noted supporters of mayoral candidate Jesus “Chuy” Garcia.

 The demonstration was focused on the Chicago Police, an institution that protesters believe is in dire need of reform.
 Specifically, the Office of Professional Standards was called into question, despite its recent revamping and independent status.

 Protesters demanded reform of the “stop and frisk” policy, a measure that has shown high statistical instances of racial profiling.
 Furthermore, stricter rules relating to police body cameras were called for.
 In particular, protesters asked for “accountability and consequences” for violations resulting in police misconduct.
 Such violations would include turning off the camera while engaging with suspects.
 Consequences would include public disclosure of “flagged” recordings, which could involve instances such as inappropriate force.

 The recordings caught by police body cameras should also be accessible to both the suspect and his or her attorney, according to the protestors.

 The groups involved in the protest have been seeking an audience with current Chicago mayor, Rahm Emanuel, for months.
 While they did finally meet with the mayor last Saturday morning, none of the group’s demands were addressed to their satisfaction.